Signals for fluctuating constituent numbers in small systems: Sensitivity of different observables

 This feature is present in both OO collisions and NeNe collisions (see Fig. \ref{fig:OONeNe}) and therefore could be an interesting addition to the analysis of the current OO and NeNe runs at LHC and possible future light ion runs.

 While similar features also appear in other combinations of the eccentricities, such as their ratios, it is sufficient to include one additional observable containing the first two odd harmonics.
 To reduce uncertainties on the experimental side, we propose the above discussed ration between $\varepsilon_3$ and $\varepsilon_5$.
+Here, it should be noted that the fifth flow harmonic is not directly proportional to $\varepsilon_5$ anymore, due to non-linear flow effects.
+Therefore, the observed signal in the flow coefficients might not be as strong in the eccentricities.